sensu/sensu-go-workshop/lessons/operator/06/README.md

 **NEXT:** If you see your `filter-repeated` filter, you're ready to move on to the next exercise.

-## EXERCISE: using custom event filters
+## EXERCISE 3: using custom event filters

-1. Modify a handler configuration template to use a custom filter.
+1. **Modify a handler configuration template to use a custom filter.**

    Let's modify the handler template we created in [Lesson 4](/lessons/operator/04/README.md#readme) (i.e. `slack.yaml`), and update the `filters` field with the following: